 Can You Tan Through A Window?
 A Look At The Sun’s Ability To Cause Sunburn Under Different Conditions

-Ironically, despite all our racial differences and tension, most Caucasian/white individuals want a nicely tanned skin.
+Many individuals prefer a nicely tanned skin.
 You just feel and look more healthy and attractive.
-Despite health warnings, many still seek out the sun to get some color in their skin.
+Despite health warnings, many still seek out the sun to get some "color" in their skin.

 And this brings us to the subject of tanning.
 The trusted method of spending time or lying directly in the sun for a certain amount of time remains the most popular means of attaining a proper tan.

 You can theoretically tan through a window, although it will take significantly longer than being exposed to direct sunlight.
 This occurs because a home or office window blocks approximately 97 percent of the Sun dangerous UV-B rays while only blocking 37 percent of its UV-A rays.

 As recently as the late 20th century (and still today), people spend days in the sun with little protection to get that sought-after bronzed look.
 Only when the medical community raised the alarm about skin cancer and the link to sun exposure did society start to pay attention.